0

 Identifying Other Causes of Hyperinsulinemia Beyond Diet

-Sometimes, hyperinsulinemia throws us a curveball, and it's not just about the bagel you had for breakfast.
 We know diet plays a big part in our body's insulin levels.
-But let’s talk shop about other culprits behind high insulin that aren't related to your love affair with carbs.
+But let’s talk shop about other culprits behind high insulin that aren't related to carbs.

-It doesn’t stop there; carb malabsorption issues mean that even if you're cutting back on bread and pasta, your body might still hoard sugar like it’s going out of style.
+Carb malabsorption issues mean that even if you're cutting back on bread and pasta, your body might still hoard sugar in the bloodstream.

-We've got more suspects in this lineup: PCOS (polycystic ovary syndrome) is notorious for causing hormonal havoc, which includes—you guessed it—hyperinsulinemia as well.
+We've got more suspects in this lineup: PCOS (polycystic ovary syndrome) is notorious for causing hormonal havoc, which includes hyperinsulinemia as well.

 The Vascular and Nervous System Complications from Diabetes